-- You may not get the 0% duration that you applied for, or indeed the advertised APR rate.
-Before applying for a product, check whether your preferred card offers alternative rates (sometimes called ‘personal pricing’ or ‘downsell rates’) to applicants whose credit score is not high enough to be accepted for the advertised rate, and determine whether these rates would be acceptable.
+You may not get the 0% duration that you applied for, or indeed the advertised APR rate.
+Before applying for a product, check whether your preferred card offers alternative rates (sometimes called ‘personal pricing’ or ‘down-sell rates’) to applicants whose credit score is not high enough to be accepted for the advertised rate, and determine whether these rates would be acceptable.

-- Try to avoid using your balance transfer card to make purchases.
+Try to avoid using your balance transfer card to make purchases.
 Purchases tend to incur a higher rate of interest far sooner than transferred balances, which can quickly wipe out any savings you were hoping to make.
 Ideally, you want every pound you repay to go towards clearing your existing balance, not servicing debt repayments on new spending.